gigamaster/ui-theme-doc/docs/navigation-structure.md

 ## Main navigation

-The main navigation for your UI Theme Doc (Just the Docs) site is on the left side of the page at large screens and on the top (behind a tap) on small screens.
-The main navigation can be structured to accommodate a multi-level menu system (pages with children and grandchildren).
+The main navigation for your Just the Docs site is at the left side of the page on large screens, and at the top (behind a tap) on small screens.
+It can be structured to accommodate a multi-level menu of unlimited depth: pages can always have child pages.

 By default, links to all pages appear in the main navigation at the top level, ordered alphabetically by page title.
 By adding fields to the YAML front matter of individual pages, you can [change their order](#ordering-pages), [exclude pages](#excluding-pages), and [display pages as children ](#pages-with-children) to any depth.